tavisshore/SpaGBOL/README.md

 ```python
 python src/utils/data.py
 ```
-This is a very slow process so may take overnight.
+This is a very slow process so may take multiple days.
+Multi-threaded downloading greatly increases the speed, however if you encounter connection errors - set ```multi_threaded``` to False for a while.

 #### 👟 SpaGBOL Training
 To complete training, simply execute run.py - data will be downloaded if not present.